An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Introduction

-The HPX library was recently utilized to parallelize a N-Body code and the asynchronous task-based implementation and was compared against non-AMT implementations~\cite{khatami2016massively,heller2013using}.
+The HPX library was recently utilized to parallelize a N-Body code using the asynchronous task-based implementation and was compared against non-AMT implementations~\cite{khatami2016massively,heller2013using}.
 In many cases the HPX implementation outperformed the MPI/OpenMP implementation.
-The HPX-library has been utilized in an astrophysics applications for the time evolution of a rotating star on a Xeon Phi resulting in a speed up by factor of two with respect to a $24$-core Skylake SP platform~\cite{Pfander:2018:AOS:3204919.3204938}.
-On the NERSC's Cori super computer the simulation of the Merger of two stars could achieves $96.8$\% parallel efficiency on $648$,$280$ Intel Knight's landing cores~\cite{operationbell17} and $68.1$\% parallel efficiency on 2048 cores~\cite{dai2019piz} of Swiss National Supercomputing Centre's Piz Daint super computer.
-In addition, a speedup up to $2.8$x was shown on full system run on Piz Daint by replacing the Message Passing Interface with libfabric~\cite{grun2015brief} for communication.
-Motivated by the acceleration seen for these computational codes here we address an application to computational fracture mechanics.
-We address fracture problems framed in terms of the peridynamic formulation.
-In this treatment we focus on how to implement peridyanmics in a task-based fashion allowing us to be prepared for the new architecture designed for swift modern super computers.\\
+The HPX-library has been utilized in an astrophysics application describing the time evolution of a rotating star.
+Test run on a Xeon Phi resulted in a speedup by factor of two with respect to a $24$-core Skylake SP platform~\cite{Pfander:2018:AOS:3204919.3204938}.
+On the NERSC's Cori super-computer the simulation of the Merger of two stars could achieve $96.8$\% parallel efficiency on $648$,$280$ Intel Knight's landing cores~\cite{operationbell17} and $68.1$\% parallel efficiency on 2048 cores~\cite{dai2019piz} of Swiss National Supercomputing Centre's Piz Daint super-computer.
+In addition, a speedup up to $2.8$x was shown on full system run on Piz Daint by replacing the Message Passing Interface (MPI) with libfabric~\cite{grun2015brief} for communication.
+Motivated by the acceleration seen for these problems, we consider the application of HPX to peridynamics theory.

-Peridynamics is a non-local generalization of continuum mechanics, tailored to address discontinuous displacement fields that arise in fracture mechanics~\cite{GerstleSauSilling,HaBobaru,CMPer-Littlewood,CMPer-Ghajari,CMPer-Zhang,Diehl2019review}.
-Several peridynamics implementations utilizing the EMU nodal discretization~\cite{Silling2002} are available.
-Peridigm~\cite{Parks2012} and PDLammps~\cite{CMPer-Parks} rely on the widely used Message Passing Interface (MPI) for the inter-node parallelization.
+Peridynamics is a non-local generalization of continuum mechanics, tailored to address discontinuous displacement fields that arise in fracture mechanics~\cite{Diehl2019review,javili2019peridynamics}.
+Several peridynamics implementations utilizing the EMU nodal discretization~\cite{CMPer-Parks} are available.
+Peridigm~\cite{Parks2012} and PDLammps~\cite{CMPer-Parks} rely on the widely used MPI for the inter-node parallelization.
 Other approaches rely on acceleration cards, like OpenCL~\cite{MOSSAIBY20171856} and CUDA~\cite{Diehl:2012}, for parallelization.
 These single device GPU approaches, however, cannot deal with large node clouds due to current hardware memory limitations on GPUs.\\